-The most commonly used methodology in Six Sigma is the DMAIC process.
+DMAIC process is the most commonly used methodology in Six Sigma.
 Many use it to solve problems and identify and fix errors in business and manufacturing processes.

 In this post, we will look at how to use the DMAIC process to solve problems.
 You will also find useful and editable templates that you can use right away when implementing DMAIC problem-solving in your organization.

 DMAIC is a data-driven method used to systematically improve the process.
 The approach aims to increase the quality of a product or service by focusing on optimizing the process that produces the output.
 This way DMAIC seeks to provide permanent solutions when it comes to process improvement.